Tel Aviv court upholds Ben-Moshe/Elsztain takeover of Israel's IDB

-JERUSALEM A Tel Aviv court on Sunday upheld an earlier decision approving the transfer of control in debt-ridden conglomerate IDB Holding Corp IDBH.TA to Argentinian businessman Eduardo Elsztain and his Israeli partner Moti Ben-Moshe.
+JERUSALEM Jan 5 A Tel Aviv court on Sunday upheld an earlier decision approving the transfer of control in debt-ridden conglomerate IDB Holding Corp to Argentinian businessman Eduardo Elsztain and his Israeli partner Moti Ben-Moshe.

 Judge Eitan Orenstein, though, delayed the transaction to allow IDB's chairman and current controlling shareholder Nochi Dankner time to appeal.
 Dankner has 15 days to file an appeal.